sureshvenkatesan/nexus_asset_file_creator/Nexus_migrator_Script_not_using_docker/readme.md

 ## Prerequisites

 Since Docker is not used, you need to download and install the JFrog CLI manually.
-You can do this by running the following command:
+You can do this by running the following command from [Get JFrog CLI](https://jfrog.com/getcli/):

 ```sh
 curl -fL https://install-cli.jfrog.io | sh